 In either case, to withdraw from the College the student is responsible not only to complete the information requested on the form, but also for securing approval signatures from each of the offices listed on the form.
-The process is complete only upon a student's submission of the completed, approved form to the Registrar's Office, whether online or by hand-delivery to the office.
-Failure to complete the withdrawal from College process may result in failing grades and/or ineligibility for full or partial refund of tuition and specified fees.
+The process is complete only upon a student's submission of the ineligibility for full or partial refund of tuition and specified fees.
 For refund purposes the date of withdrawal is the date the completed, approved form is submitted to the Registrar's Office.

-When a student withdraws from the College after the drop-add period but before 5:00 P.M. on the published deadline for withdrawing from classes without grade point penalty, the grade of "W" will be assigned and the student incurs no penalty.
+When a student withdraws from the College after the drop-add period but before 5:00 P.M.
+On the published deadline for withdrawing from classes without grade point penalty, the grade of "W" will be assigned and the student incurs no penalty.
 Students withdrawing from College after this deadline will receive the grade "WP", "WF", or "WY" in each class, as assigned by the instructor.
 Students who stop attending classes without officially withdrawing from the College are subject to the penalty of failure for excessive absences.